venturec/SalesforceMetadataCSharp/Readme.txt

 Copy and paste the text in the ExampleUserSettings.xml file into the Decrypted text field.

-You will need update the username and possibly add a security token.
+You will need update the username, password and, depending on the IP address, whether it is trusted or in the trusted IP range, possibly a security token.

 The other items are related to what the default Metadata types selected will be when downloading the package.xml.
 Add/Remove any you don't necessary need as defaults.